hbctraining/DGE_workshop_salmon_online/lessons/functional_analysis_2019.md

 <img src="../img/cnetplot-2_salmon.png" width="800">

-## Other methods for functional analysis
+## Functional class scoring

 Over-representation analysis is only a single type of functional analysis method that is available for teasing apart the biological processes important to your condition of interest.
-Other types of analyses can be equally important or informative, including functional class scoring and pathway topology methods.
+Other types of analyses can be equally important or informative, including functional class scoring methods.

 ![Pathway analysis tools](../img/pathway_analysis.png)

-## Functional class scoring tools

 Functional class scoring (FCS) tools, such as [GSEA](https://www.pnas.org/content/102/43/15545), most often use the gene-level statistics or log2 fold changes for all genes from the differential expression results, then look to see whether gene sets for particular biological pathways are enriched among the large positive or negative fold changes.